Skip to main content

 Claude Cowork is vulnerable to file exfiltration attacks via indirect prompt injection.
 Attackers can:

-• Upload malicious “skill” documents with hidden instructions
+• Upload risky “skill” documents with hidden instructions

 • Exploit allowlisted API endpoints (Anthropic API) for data egress